markmon1919/code-a-bank/README.md

 # Code a Bank

-*This interview coding challenge is a property of First Performance, Inc.*

 In this project you are tasked to complete the APIs for a bank user, its account and handling bank transactions.

 ## Tasks